Aaron-Fuller/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences: A method is implicitly passed the object on which it was called.

 3. What is closure?
+A closure is a feature in JavaScript where an inner function has access to the outer.

 4. Describe the four rules of the 'this' keyword.
+Principle 1: Window/Global Object Binding
+    When in the global scope, the value of “this” will be the window/console Object;
+Principle 2: Implicit Binding
+    Whenever a function is called by a preceding dot, the object before that dot is this.
+Principle 3: New binding
+    Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Principle 4: Explicit binding
+    Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+It is the "special sauce".

 ## Project Set up